HxS Objects

 Block

 A block is used to logically separate functionality of the hardware / software interface.
-An interface is the top-most object and has a list of one or more blocks.
+An interface is the top-most object and has a list of one or more blocks (e.g., in a communication interface there could be a UART block, a SPI block and an I2C block).

 namespace Eccelerators.HxS.Docs